 Speaker: Jessica Bennett: Exploring immediate curatorial responses to care, solidarity and slowness in crisis

 Jessica Bennett, Freelance Curator / Associate Curator, PINK, Manchester.

 Tereza Záchová, independent curator / co-curator at Gallery 35M2 in Prague.

 Keynote Speaker: Rasmus Nielsen: “It is not the end of the world”

 Rasmus Nielsen is an artist and founding member of SUPERFLEX.
-SUPERFLEX is an expanding collective of humans and non humans working with an expanding idea of art.
+SUPERFLEX is an expanding collective of humans and non-humans working with an expanding idea of art.

 The Curatorial Thing 2020: The Curator is the Weather was organised by Hugo Hopping and Christopher Sand-Iversen for SixtyEight Art Institute.

-The Curatorial Thing is funded by Nordic Culture Point
+Funded by Nordic Culture Point